Customer Care & Operations

 Many utilities have implemented a fee, assessed to new development (or redevelopment) to recover the investment in available system capacity.
-The DC Water management has recommended a System Availability Fee (SAF) on new construction and renovations.
-The implementation date is to be determined.
-From that date on all applications for DCRA Construction Permit Applicants and all federal facility new buildings or renovations shall be assessed a System Availability Fee (SAF) if:
+The DC Water Board of Directors has approved a System Availability Fee (SAF) on new construction and renovations which will be implemented beginning January 1, 2018.

 The fees will be associated with the size of the water meter and shall be assessed in accordance with the tables in the Approved System Availability Fee - Notice of Final Rulemaking (PDF 252 kb)

 For properties under redevelopment the net System Availability Fee will be determined by computing the property's proposed capacity requirements for the new service and applying a credit for the capacity of accounts being removed from the system.
 However, if the associated credit for capacity removed is equal to or greater than the future System Availability Fee, the net System Availability Fee shall be zero.
 Properties under redevelopment shall not receive a credit for accounts that are inactive for more than 24 months.

 New for 2012: The DC Water Permits Office has relocated to better serve our customers.
 We are co-located with DCRA, DDOT and DDOE at the following address.
 See permit contact list below for new telephone numbers.

 - The cost for review fees for most permit applications has changed.
 See the new fee schedule.

 - Review fees are required to be paid at the time the plans are initially submitted.

 - Estimated inspection costs, deposits against damage and non refundable fees will be charged at the end of the permit review process when the Water and Sewer Availability Certificate is issued.

 - There is an option for a "Fast Track" review, at added cost, if allowed by manpower availability.